arista-eosplus/ztpserver/docs/overview.rst

 Statically defined node without topology validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Node is created in /nodes before bootstrap
+* Node is created in /nodes/<unique_id>/ before bootstrap
 * Definition or startup-config is placed in /nodes
 * Topology validation is disabled globally or with an open pattern

 Statically defined node with topology validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Node is created in /nodes before bootstrap
+* Node is created in /nodes/<unique_id>/ before bootstrap
 * Definition or startup-config is placed in /nodes
 * Topology validation is enabled globally and pattern is placed in /nodes

 Strongly-typed node with topology validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Definition is node specific
+* Definition is node specific, though the /nodes/<unique_id>/ directory is not pre-created
-* Node is dynamically created
+* /nodes/<unique_id>/ is dynamically created during ZTP provisioning
-* Topology validation is enabled globally and pattern is placed in “/nodes/<unique_id> or mapped to node unique_id in neighbordb
+* Topology validation is enabled globally and pattern in neighbordb references the node's unique_id

 Weakly-typed node with topology validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Definition is NOT node specific, leverages resources and templates
-* Node is dynamically created
+* /nodes/<unique_id>/ is dynamically created during ZTP provisioning
 * Topology validation is enabled globally and pattern is matched in neighbordb